oslundstrom/osh/README.md

 ## Testing

-The tests are run by triggering the `test` make-target:
+The tests are run by triggering the `check` make-target:

 ```
-make test
+make check
 ```

 The tests uses the Unity framework, and when running the make-command the first time, the unity repo should be cloned into a directory called `unity`.